 Thanks to its unique narrative possibilities, the games industry manages to turn its viewers into actual actors in its stories and thus captivate them.
 But that’s not what we want to focus on today.
 Instead, we want to take a look at the use of storytelling in brand and corporate communication.
 The studios and developers behind the games are pretty good at telling their own narratives.
 To understand how corporate storytelling works in the gaming industry and what lessons other industries can learn from it, let’s take a look at two different narrative approaches used by game developer studios in their corporate communications.

-The companies behind the games also know how to skilfully tell their own stories.
-One example is the developer studio ‘Riot Games’, which revolutionised the free-to-play market with ‘League of Legends’ and became one of the leading developers of e-sports titles, while always emphasising its roots as an up-and-comer and underdog from the community.
+The companies behind the games also know how to skillfully tell their own stories.
+One example is the developer studio ‘Riot Games’, which revolutionized the free-to-play market with ‘League of Legends’ and became one of the leading developers of e-sports titles, while always emphasizing its roots as an up-and-comer and underdog from the community.

 But it’s not just big studios that benefit from strong narratives.
 The indie scene also relies on convincing storytelling.
 Those who have few resources for graphics, sound and marketing can, at best, rely on the persuasive power of their stories – both inside and outside the game.
 ‘Stories matter’ applies here more than ever.
 Eric Barone, for example, created a successful indie game with ‘Stardew Valley’, which is closely linked to its own story and thus proves the power of authentic heroic stories.